 Because of the requirement for tetrahydrobiopterin in the function of phenylalanine hydroxylase, deficiencies in DHPR can manifest with hyperphenylalaninemia.
 However, since tetrahydrobiopterin is a cofactor in several other enzyme catalyzed reactions (e.g. see the synthesis of the tyrosine- and tryptophan-derived neurotransmitters as well as nitric oxide in Specialized Products of Amino Acids), the effects of missing or defective DHPR cause even more severe neurological difficulties than those usually associated with PKU caused by deficient phenylalanine hydroxylase activity.back to the top

 The fate of Δ1-pyrroline-5-carboxylate (and its open-chain tautomer, glutamate γ-semialdehyde) depends on prevailing cellular conditions.
-Ornithine production occurs from the semialdehyde via a simple glutamate-dependent transamination, producing ornithine.
-When arginine concentrations become elevated, the ornithine contributed from the urea cycle plus that from glutamate semialdehyde inhibit the aminotransferase reaction, with accumulation of the semialdehyde as a result.
-The semialdehyde cyclizes spontaneously to Δ1-pyrroline-5-carboxylate which is then reduced to proline by the NAD(P)H-dependent enzyme pyrroline-5-carboxylate reductase 1 (PYCR1).
+Ornithine production occurs from the semialdehyde compound via a simple glutamate-dependent transamination, producing ornithine.
+When arginine concentrations become elevated, the ornithine contributed from the urea cycle plus that from Δ1-pyrroline-5-carboxylate inhibit the aminotransferase reaction, with accumulation of Δ1-pyrroline-5-carboxylate as a result.
+The accumulating Δ1-pyrroline-5-carboxylate can then be reduced to proline by the NAD(P)H-dependent enzyme pyrroline-5-carboxylate reductase 1 (PYCR1).
 The PYCR1 gene is located on 17q25.3 and is composed of 9 exons five alternatively spliced mRNAs that encode four different isoforms of the enzyme.

 The main pathway to de novo biosynthesis of serine starts with the glycolytic intermediate 3-phosphoglycerate.
-An NADH-linked dehydrogenase converts 3-phosphoglycerate into a keto acid, 3-phosphopyruvate, suitable for subsequent transamination.
-Aminotransferase activity with glutamate as a donor produces 3-phosphoserine, which is converted to serine by phosphoserine phosphatase.
+An NADH-linked dehydrogenase (3-phosphoglycerate dehydrogenase) converts 3-phosphoglycerate into a keto acid, 3-phosphohydroxypyruvate, suitable for subsequent transamination.
+The aminotransferase, phosphoserine aminotransferase 1, utilizing glutamate as a donor, produces 3-phosphoserine, which is converted to serine by phosphoserine phosphatase.
 The phosphoserine phosphatase gene (symbol: PSPH) is located on chromsome 7p11.2 which is in a region of chromosome 7 that is deleted in Williams-Beuren syndrome, WBS (also called Williams syndrome, WS).
 WBS is associated with multiple organ system involvement typically showing supravalvular aortic stenosis (SVAS), mental retardation, and distinctive facial features.
 Phosphoglycerate dehydrogenase is encoded by the PHGDH gene which is located on chromosome 1p12 and is composed of 17 exons that generate a protein of 533 amino acids.
 Phosphoserine aminotransferase 1 is encode by the PSAT1 gene located on chromosome 9q21.2 and is composed of 9 exons that generate two alternatively spliced mRNAs encoding isoform 1 (370 amino acids; also called PSAT1β beta) and isoform 2 (324 amino acids; also called PSAT1α alpha).
 The PSPH gene is composed of 12 exons that encode a 225 amino acid protein.

 The main pathway to glycine is a one-step reversible reaction catalyzed by serine hydroxymethyltransferase (SHMT).
 This enzyme is a member of the family of one-carbon transferases and is also known as glycine hydroxymethyltransferase.
 This reaction involves the transfer of the hydroxymethyl group from serine to the cofactor tetrahydrofolate (THF), producing glycine and N5,N10-methylene-THF.
 As pointed out in the previous section, there are mitochondrial and cytosolic versions of serine hydroxymethyltransferase.
 The cytosolic enzyme is encoded by the SHMT1 gene on chromosome 17 and the mitochondrial enzyme is encoded by the SHMT2 gene on chromosome 12.
 The location of the SMHT1 gene, 17p11.2, resides within the 3.7 Mb region of chromosome 17 that is deleted in Smith-Magenis syndrome, SMS, a disorder associated with behavioral problems, psychomotor retardation, growth delay, speech delay, brachycephaly, midface hypoplasia, hoarse voice.